 In addition, the Sub-Fund may temporarily (with terms of generally up to 24 months) obtain bridge financing up to 10% of its net assets to finance new investments.
 Within this limit, the Sub-Fund will borrow money from reputable financial institutions.

-The Sub-Fund can only use leverage in the situations described above when borrowing money and then the Sub-Fund's leverage will be expected at a maximum of 150% using the commitment method of calculation and 180% using the gross method of calculation.
+The Sub-Fund can only use leverage in the situations described above when borrowing money.
+The Sub-Fund's maximum leverage will be 150% using the commitment method of calculation and 180% using the gross method of calculation.